telerik/blazor-docs/knowledge-base/grid-csv-export-change-field-delimiter.md

 ## Solution

 A possible option is to manually modify the exported CSV file before it reaches the client to change the field delimiter.
-You may handle the [OnAfterExport]({%slug grid-export-events%}#onafterexport) event of the Grid.
-The `Stream` field of its event argument contains the output of the export as a `MemoryStream`.

-You can copy the bytes from this stream and use the [CsvFormatProvider](https://docs.telerik.com/devtools/document-processing/libraries/radspreadprocessing/formats-and-conversion/csv/csvformatprovider) to import them in a [`RadSpreadProcessing workbook`](https://docs.telerik.com/devtools/document-processing/libraries/radspreadprocessing/working-with-workbooks/working-with-workbooks-what-is-workbook).

-[`RadSpreadProcessing`](https://docs.telerik.com/devtools/document-processing/libraries/radspreadprocessing/overview) is a powerful library that allows you to create spreadsheets from scratch, modify existing documents or convert between the most common spreadsheet formats.
+For that purpose use the [`RadSpreadProcessing`](https://docs.telerik.com/devtools/document-processing/libraries/radspreadprocessing/overview) library - it allows you to create spreadsheets from scratch, modify existing documents or convert between the most common spreadsheet formats.
 In this case, we will focus on the [`CsvFormatProvider` which exposes setting to configure the field delimiter](https://docs.telerik.com/devtools/document-processing/libraries/radspreadprocessing/formats-and-conversion/csv/settings).

 To change the field delimiter, do the following: